fsprojects/Avalonia.FuncUI/README.md

 This library allows you to write cross-plattform GUI Applications entirely in F# - No XAML, but a declarative elm like DSL.
 MVU (Model-View-Update) architecture support is built in, and bindings to use it with Elmish are also ready to use.

 ## Getting started
-Check out the [Wiki](https://github.com/JaggerJo/Avalonia.FuncUI/wiki) (WIP) and [Examples](https://github.com/JaggerJo/Avalonia.FuncUI/tree/master/src/Examples).
+Check out the [Wiki](https://github.com/JaggerJo/Avalonia.FuncUI/wiki) (WIP - examples are currently for 0.1.x) and [Examples](https://github.com/JaggerJo/Avalonia.FuncUI/tree/master/src/Examples).

 ### 🧱 [Templates](https://github.com/AvaloniaCommunity/Avalonia.FuncUI.ProjectTemplates)

-## Current State
-Should be usable, API is stable-ish (expect some minor changes).

 ## Contributing
-Please contribute to this library through issue reports, pull requests, code reviews and discussion.
+Please contribute to this library through issue reports, pull requests, code reviews, documentation and discussion.

 ## Example
 Below is the code of a simple counter app (using the Avalonia.FuncUI.Elmish package).